Osuna addresses new Astros teammates in closed-door meeting

 Luhnow’s plan is to have Osuna speak to Astros minor league players about the pitfalls of being a young athlete, while also becoming active in the Houston community.

 “While there’s been a lot of negativity around it, I do ultimately believe that over the long haul we can turn this into a very positive event for our team, for Roberto personally, for everybody else that was affected, and for the community of Houston and our fan base,” Luhnow said.
 “That’s our goal.
-I think Roberto shares that goal, and we’re going to have to earn that.
-We’re not going to be able to say something today and have everybody believe that.
-But that’s my honest aspiration for where this ends up.”
+I think Roberto shares that goal, and we’re going to have to earn that.”

 “Of course,” he said.
 “I’d like to put myself in a position to help people.
 I’m here to do what the organization tells me.
 This is an organization that has a good relationship with the city of Houston, and I’m going to do my best to do what I can.”

-Luhnow said the club did its due diligence in regard to Osuna’s pending court case and “gathered whatever information we could.”
-The club also sought out character references among former teammates and coaches.

-Astros third baseman Alex Bregman was asked if he welcomes Osuna’s addition to the clubhouse.
+Astros third baseman Alex Bregman was asked if he welcomes Osuna’s addition.

 “I don’t really know what happened; I don’t think anybody does,” he added.
-“I think it’s a tough situation.
-Until we kind of sort out the facts, and everybody knows . my dad’s a defense attorney so until you’re proven guilty of something you’re innocent, as far as I’m concerned.
+“I think it’s a tough situation. ...
+My dad’s a defense attorney so until you’re proven guilty of something you’re innocent, as far as I’m concerned.
 I definitely believe in second chances and that’s all I’m really going to say about this.”

 Luhnow also made a point to address female Astros fans who are struggling with the team’s decision to add a player accused of domestic violence.